SummerSlam (2020): Production

-The SummerSlam was originally planned to be held at TD Garden in Boston, Massachusetts, but was moved to the Amway Center in Orlando, Florida, due to the COVID-19 pandemic.
+The 33rd annual SummerSlam was originally planned to be held at TD Garden in Boston, Massachusetts, but due to the COVID-19 pandemic, it was produced by way of a bio-secure bubble called the WWE ThunderDome, which at the time was hosted at the Amway Center in Orlando, Florida.
+It was WWE's first pay-per-view and livestreaming event produced from the ThunderDome.

 Background

 SummerSlam is an annual professional wrestling event produced every August by WWE since 1988.
-Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views (PPV), along with WrestleMania, Royal Rumble, and Survivor Series, referred to as the "Big Four".
+It was originally broadcast exclusively via pay-per-view (PPV) before it began simultaneously livestreaming on the WWE Network in 2014.
+Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four PPVs, along with WrestleMania, Royal Rumble, and Survivor Series, referred to as the "Big Four".
 It has since become considered WWE's second biggest event of the year behind WrestleMania.
-Announced on August 8, 2019, the 2020 event was the 33rd SummerSlam and featured wrestlers from the Raw and SmackDown brand divisions.
-In addition to airing on pay-per-view worldwide, the event was available to livestream on the WWE Network.
+Announced on August 8, 2019, the 33rd SummerSlam featured wrestlers from the Raw and SmackDown brand divisions.